Touch Detective: Plot

-Following the successful resolution of all four cases, Cromwell informs Mackenzie that she has been accepted into the Great Detective Society.
-However it transpires that he mistakenly submitted Mackenzie's "Touch List" instead of her investigation report.
+Following the successful resolution of all four cases, Cromwell informs Mackenzie that she has been accepted into the Great Detective Society, but it transpires that he mistakenly submitted Mackenzie's "Touch List" instead of her investigation report.
 She is given the official title of "Touch Detective" as a result, to Mackenzie's shame.

 Reception

 The DS and iOS versions received "mixed" reviews according to the review aggregation website Metacritic.
 In Japan, Famitsu gave the former a score of two sevens and two sixes for a total of 26 out of 40.

 Legacy

 A sequel, Touch Detective 2 ½, was released in 2007.

-In Japan, the character of Funghi became widely popular and a Funghi Gardening Kit (おさわり探偵 なめこ栽培キット, Osawari Tantei: Nameko Saibai Kitto) game was released for the iPhone and iPad on June 30, 2011, and for Android on December 21, 2011.
-It released a "Seasons" version on December 2, 2011, which became the number 1 app in the App Store in Japan the following week.
+In Japan, the character of Funghi became widely popular and a Funghi Gardening Kit (おさわり探偵 なめこ栽培キット, Osawari Tantei: Nameko Saibai Kitto) game was released for the iPhone and iPad on June 30, 2011, and for Android on December 21.
+It released a "Seasons" version on December 2, which became the number 1 app in the App Store in Japan the following week.
 By the end of 2011, Seasons had been downloaded 1 million times from iTunes and the Android version, released around the same time, had reached 200 thousand downloads within a week of its release.
 By March 2012, Beeworks began selling character goods for the various different Funghi.

 A spin-off called Osawari Tantei Nameko Daihanshoku was released for Nintendo 3DS in 2013, while Touch Detective Rising 3: Does Funghi Dream Of Bananas? was released in Japan in May 2014.